romraghav/GuessTheColorGame/README.md

 Brush up your skills in RGB color model with this fun and interactive game.
 Guess the RGB correct and win!
 Option to switch between 2 difficulty level.
 I have created this to get to know more about the web development.
-Special Thnaks to the Udemy course.
+Special Thanks to the Udemy course.

 ## Getting Started